 - a.)
-The Company has service agreement with Namu Life Plus Company Limited, Dream Dermatology Company Limited, Skin Make Smiles Company Limited, and Kuron Corporation Limited (subsidiaries).
+The Company has service agreement with Namu Life Plus Company Limited, Dream Dermatology Company Limited, Skin Make Smiles Company Limited, Kuron Corporation Limited, and Do Day Dream Trading Pte.
+Ltd. (subsidiaries).
 Under the terms of each agreement, the Company agreed to provide the service of consulting and management.
 In this regard, the subsidiaries agreed to pay monthly fee to the Company at the rate as stipulated in the agreements. - b.)
-The Company has office rental agreement with Namu Life Plus Company Limited, Do Infinite Dream Company Limited, Dream Dermatology Company Limited and Skin Make Smiles Company Limited (subsidiaries).
+The Company has office rental agreement with Namu Life Plus Company Limited, Dream Dermatology Company Limited and Skin Make Smiles Company Limited (subsidiaries).
 Under the term of each agreement, the Company agreed the subsidiaries to use the building space for their office.
-In this regards, the subsidiaries agreed to pay rental fee to the Company at the rate stipulated in the agreements.
+In this regards, the subsidiaries agreed to pay rental fee to the Company at the rate stipulated in the agreements. - c.)
+Alexi Training and Consulting Company Limited ("Alexi") (a subsidiary) has service agreement with Namu Life Plus Company Limited, Dream Dermatology Company Limited, Skin Make Smiles Company Limited, and Kuron Corporation Limited (subsidiaries).
+Under the terms of agreement, Alexi agreed to provide service of recruiting and training personnel to subsidiaries.
+In this regard, the subsidiaries agreed to pay monthly fee to Alexi at the rate stipulated in the agreements. - d.)
+Kuron Corporation Limited ("Kuron") (a subsidiary) has service agreement with Namu Life Plus Company Limited and Alexi Training and Consulting Company Limited (subsidiaries).
+Under the terms of agreement, Kuron agreed to provide the accounting service and management service to the subsidiaries.
+In this regard, the subsidiaries agreed to pay service fee to Kuron at the rate stipulated in the agreements.